 28.1.6.
 Reference Check.

 28.2.
-Once hired, a background check may be conducted throughout the course of employment with iCIMS.
-This generally will occur in circumstances involving transfer to a position of high-level security or responsibility.
+Where required and/or permitted by applicable local law, iCIMS may also conduct background and/or criminal records checks on its employees throughout the course of their employment.
+Generally, this will occur in circumstances involving transfer to a position of high-level security or responsibility.

 29.1.
-Vendor and partner risk management policies and process should be defined to verify that vendors comply with security policies.
+Vendor and partner risk management policies and process shall be defined to verify that vendors and partners comply with iCIMS’ security and policies.

 29.3.
-Critical vendors should be reviewed at least once per calendar year, to ensure continued alignment with security policies.
+Mission critical vendors / sub-processors shall be reviewed at least once per calendar year, to ensure continued alignment with iCIMS security and privacy policies.